getnikola/nikola-site/posts/automating-nikola-builds-with-travis-ci.rst

 In this guide, we’ll set up Travis CI to rebuild a `Nikola
 <https://getnikola.com/>`_ website and host it on GitHub Pages.

-See also: `GitHub Actions version of this guide <https://getnikola.com/blog/automating-nikola-rebuilds-with-github-actions.html>`_ (easier to set up).
+.. warning:: Travis CI will no longer be free, starting in 2021.
+We recommend GitHub Actions or GitLab CI instead — see the `GitHub Actions version of this guide <https://getnikola.com/blog/automating-nikola-rebuilds-with-github-actions.html>`_.

 Why?
 ----